-If the student completes all courses in the semester following probation assignment with no overall course grade less than 78, and adheres to the expected academic and professionalism standards, the student will no longer be on probation and will regain the status of satisfactory academic standing.
-If a student is unable to meet academic and professionalism standards, the student will remain on probation until he/she/they meets these standards and has no overall course grades of less than 78 in a semester.
+If the student completes all courses in the semester in which probation is assigned with course grades of 78 or above and adheres to the expected academic and professionalism standards, probation status will be lifted, and the student will regain the status of satisfactory academic standing in the following semester.
+For example, a student had two courses with grades less than 78 in the fall semester and was assigned to academic probation at the start of the spring semester.
+If the student achieved a 78 or greater in all courses in the spring semester, probation would be lifted at the start of the summer semester.
+The student would have spent a total of one semester on academic probation.
+If a student is unable to meet academic and professionalism standards, the student will remain on probation until they meet these standards and achieve a 78 or higher for all course grades in a semester.